AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 1. Select **Back office events** if you want to send order status information, such as if an order was placed, cancelled, refunded, or shipped.

+    >[!NOTE]
+    >
+    >By default, all back office data is sent to the Experience Platform edge.
+If a shopper chooses to opt out of data collection, you must explicitly set the  shopper's privacy preference in the Experience Platform.
+This is different from storefront event where the collector already handles consent based on shopper preferences.
+[Learn more](https://experienceleague.adobe.com/docs/experience-platform/landing/governance-privacy-security/consent/adobe/dataset.html) about setting a shopper's privacy preference in the Experience Platform.

-1. (Skip this steps if you are using your own AEP Web SDK.)
+1. (Skip this step if you are using your own AEP Web SDK.)
 [Create](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/configure.html#create) a new datastream in the Adobe Experience Platform or select an existing datastream you want to use for collection.
-Skip this steps if you are using your own AEP Web SDK.

-1. (Skip this steps if you are using your own AEP Web SDK.)
+1. (Skip this step if you are using your own AEP Web SDK.)
 In the **Datastream ID** field, paste the ID of that new or existing datastream.

 ## Field descriptions